Algebraic Magnetism: Algebraic attractors associated to magnets and properties

 \prop Let $L$ and $N$ be arbitrary submonoids of $M$.
-Assume that one of the following conditions holds \begin{enumerate} \item $X$ is affine over $S$, \item $M$ is a finitely generated abelian group, \item $M$ is cancellative, $M^{\mathrm{gp}} $ is finitely generated as abelian group, and $X$ and $X^N$ are separated algebraic spaces, \item add more as needed, \end{enumerate} then we have canonical identifications cf. \ref{actiongroup} for the actions of $A(M)_S$ on $X^N$ and $X^L$ that we used implicitely on the left-hand sides. \xprop
+Assume that one of the following conditions holds \begin{enumerate} \item $X$ is affine over $S$, \item $M$ is a finitely generated abelian group, \item $M$ is cancellative, $M^{\mathrm{gp}} $ is finitely generated as abelian group, and $X$ and $X^N$ are separated algebraic spaces, \end{enumerate} then we have canonical identifications cf. \ref{actiongroup} for the actions of $A(M)_S$ on $X^N$ and $X^L$ that we used implicitely on the left-hand sides. \xprop

 \pf \begin{enumerate} \item We use the explicit description given in Theorem \ref{representableaffine}. \item Let us use \cite[VIII Th.
 5.1]{SGA3} as follows.
 We remark that where $D(M)_T \times _T D(M)_T $ acts on $X_T$ via $(g,h) \cdot x = g \cdot (h \cdot x)$ and on $ A(N)_T \times _T A(L)_T $ via $(g,h)\cdot ( a,b) = (g \cdot a , h \cdot b)$.
 Let us consider the action $\star$ of $D(N^{\mathrm{gp}} + L^{\mathrm{gp}})_T $ on $A(N)_T \times _T A(L)_T $ given by $g \star (a,b)=(g^{-1} \cdot a,g \cdot b)$.
 The action $\star$ is free because firstly the action of $D(N^{\mathrm{gp}} \times L^{\mathrm{gp}} )_T$ on $A(N \times L)_T$ given by $(\lambda , \beta ) \cdot (a,b) = (\lambda \cdot a, {\beta }^{-1} \cdot b ) $ is free and secondly because the morphism of groups $N^{\mathrm{gp}} \times L^\mathrm{gp} \to N^\mathrm{gp} + L ^{\mathrm{gp}} $ given by $(n,l) \mapsto n+l$ is surjective and so $D(N^{\mathrm{gp}}+L^{\mathrm{gp}})_T $ is a closed subgroup scheme of $D(N^{\mathrm{gp}} \times L^{\mathrm{gp}})_T$.
 Now let $F \in \Hom _T ^{D(M)_T \times _T D(M)_T } (A(N)_T \times _T A(L)_T , X_T)$, $F : A(N)_T \times _T A(L)_T \to X_T$.
 Then ${F(g \star (a,b) ) = F((a,b))}$ for any $T' \to T$, $g \in D(N^{\mathrm{gp}}+L^{\mathrm{gp}})_T(T')$ and $(a,b) \in (A(N)_T \times _T A(L)_T)(T')$.
 So $F $ induces a morphism $f$ from the fpqc quotient, $f:\big( A(N)_T \times _T A(L)_T \big) / D(N^{\mathrm{gp}}+L^{\mathrm{gp}})_T \to X_T$.
 We have $A(N)_T\times _T A(L) _T = \Spec ( \bbZ [ N \times L] ) \times _{\bbZ}T$ and the degree zero part of $\bbZ [ N \times L] $ (relatively to the $N^{\mathrm{gp}}+L^{\mathrm{gp}}$-grading induced by the action $\star$ of $D(N^{\mathrm{gp}}+L^{\mathrm{gp}})$) is $ \bbZ [ N \cap L]$.
 So we have an identification $\big( A(N)_T \times _T A(L)_T \big) / D(N^{\mathrm{gp}}+L^{\mathrm{gp}})_T = A(N \cap L ) _T$.
 So $F$ induces a natural morphism $f:A(N \cap L )_T \to X_T$, that is $D(M)_T$-equivariant.
 Now let $f \in X^{N \cap L}(T)$, $f : A(N \cap L)_T \to X _T$ and consider the composition where the second morphism is the multiplication of $A (N \cap L) _T$.
 Then $F$ is $D(M)_T \times _T D(M)_T$-equivariant.
 The previous maps $F \mapsto f$ and $f \mapsto F$ induce a canonical bijection between and $\Hom _T ^{D(M)_T}( A(N \cap L )_T , X_T )$. \item Using three times Proposition \ref{propequiv} and one time (ii), we have \end{enumerate} \xpf